cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 {% img /img/guides/first-test-visit-30fps.gif "A real test visiting a website" %}

-{% note danger Only Tests Apps You Control %}
+{% note danger Only Test Apps You Control %}
 Although in this guide we are testing our example application: {% url `https://example.cypress.io` https://example.cypress.io %} - you **shouldn't** test applications you **don't control**.
 Why?

 - They are liable to change at any moment which will break tests.